oracle-devrel/devo.tutorials/apache-php-ubuntu-oci-installation.md

 ## Requirements

-To successfully complete this tutorial, you must have the following:
+To successfully complete this tutorial, you'll need:

 * An Oracle Cloud Infrastructure Free Tier account.
 [Start for Free]({{ site.urls.always_free }}).
 * A MacOS, Linux, or Windows computer with `ssh` support installed.

 ## 1. Set up a Compartment for Development

-First, you will configure a compartment for your development.
+First, let's configure a compartment for your development.

 ### Create a Compartment

 Create a compartment for the resources that you create in this tutorial.

 1. Log in to the Oracle Cloud Infrastructure **Console**.
 2. Open the navigation menu and click **Identity & Security**.
 Under **Identity**, click **Compartments**.
 3. Click **Create Compartment**.
-4. Fill in the following information:
+4. Complete the following fields:
     * **Name:** `<your-compartment-name>`
     * **Description:** `Compartment for <your-description>.`
     * **Parent Compartment:** `<your-tenancy>(root)`